juleznakamoto/a_dark_cave/replit.md

 - **Replit Integration**: Custom Replit plugins for enhanced development experience
 - **Vite Plugins**: Runtime error overlay and development tools
 - **Font Integration**: Google Fonts (Inter, Crimson Text, Courier New) for typography hierarchy

+## Development Rules

+### Event System
+- **No Event Creation**: Do not create events, log messages, or narrative elements without explicit instruction from the user.
+Focus only on mechanical aspects (resources, buildings, villagers) unless specifically asked to work on the event system.